 and hexes to hold women in their grip.
 Recently, however, an unusual alliance

-and the sale of human body parts are rampant in WANTED: the right to refuse Maffie Black, New
+and the sale of human body parts are rampant in Fighting The Many

-of women and children being trafficked to Europe remains in the limelight, a
+challenge of women and children being trafficked to Europe remains in the

-big problem is the children being used as domestic help in big cities and
+limelight, a big problem is the children being used as domestic help in big

 refrigerated truck, normally used for shipping frozen fish,